sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter2.md

 --- type:BulletExercise lang:sql xp:100 key:84411d78ac
 ## LIKE and NOT LIKE

-As you've seen, the `WHERE` column can be used to filter text data.
+As you've seen, the `WHERE` clause can be used to filter text data.
 However, so far you've only been able to filter by specifying the exact text you're interested in.
 In the real world, often you'll want to search for a *pattern* rather than a specific text string.

 In SQL, the `LIKE` operator can be used in a `WHERE` clause to search for a pattern in a column.
 To accomplish this, you use something called a _wildcard_ as a placeholder for some other values.
 There are two wildcards you can use with `LIKE`: